Kirchhoff's circuit laws: Limitations

 Kirchhoff's circuit laws are the result of the lumped-element model and both depend on the model being applicable to the circuit in question.
 When the model is not applicable, the laws do not apply.

 The current law is dependent on the assumption that the net charge in any wire, junction or lumped component is constant.
 Whenever the electric field between parts of the circuit is non-negligible, such as when two wires are capacitively coupled, this may not be the case.
 This occurs in high-frequency AC circuits, where the lumped element model is no longer applicable.
 For example, in a transmission line, the charge density in the conductor may be constantly changing.

-On the other hand, the voltage law relies on the fact that the action of time-varying magnetic fields are confined to individual components, such as inductors.
+On the other hand, the voltage law relies on the fact that the actions of time-varying magnetic fields are confined to individual components, such as inductors.
 In reality, the induced electric field produced by an inductor is not confined, but the leaked fields are often negligible.